typst/typst/docs/guides/guide-for-latex-users.md

-  in Typst, your global definitions and global setups need to be placed in a separate file, and that file is then `#import`ed and/or `#include`d into all of your project's nested files in addition to the main file.
+  in Typst, your global definitions and global setups need to be placed in a separate file, and that file is then `#import`ed and/or `#include`d into the files that make use of these definitions.
   This requirement and design improves the robustness, predictability, and performance of Typst, as every file is well-defined in isolation.